Amit1811/fonshu-tool-installer/README.md

 # Missing Tools

 Toilet cannot be installed yet.
-But TBomb does still work.
+But fontool does still work.

 # Run Fontool: